turnbackfirebaru/woody/README.md

 $ npm install --save woody
 ```

+## Why another logging library?

+I wanted a logging library that focuses on simplicity and **expressiveness**
+over configuration, that made making **module-local loggers** as simple as
+possible.

+### Project goals

+* Expressive, unobstrusive logging library
+* Simple to contextualize a logger, in other words: easy to put a line of output
+  into context.
+* Compatibility with `console.log` in terms of all logging functions (same
+  semantics)
+* As small as possible developer "buy-in" - it should be easy to pack your bags
+  and leave woody for something else
+* Consistency with existing logging projects - e.g. same log-level names and
+  weighting order.

 ## Usage

 The idea of woody is to make it as easy as possible to contextualize logging.
 The application or library using woody could have a root logger and then pass
 "contextualized" sub-loggers into different areas of the codebase.

+##### Logger#log

 The `.log(...)` and friends are semantically identical with the `console.log`
 function and has a straight forward mapping provided by `woody.console`.

+##### Logger#fork

 The `.fork(...)` function takes either a string or a function and creates a
 **new logger** with the new context pushed onto it's context stack.
 The old
 logger remains in tact and operationally independent; It can be used as before.

+##### Logger#if

 The `.if(...)` function takes either a log level to "set the bar" and cull any
 levels lower than the given level, or a function that is evaluated on each
 log application.

+##### Logger#to

+The `.to(...)` function takes one or more committers as input, all of which
+will be invoked upon logging.
+This creates a new logger that effectfully calls
+it's base's commit functions upon logging.

 > :warning: Note that since functions can capture state at site of definition,
 > threading down a function may not be a great idea.
 It's best used for internal